jboegeholz/flaskurls/README.md

 def hello_world():
     return 'Hello World!'
 ```
+## A sample setup with permissions
+When adding a role to a route endpoint mapping your project is

 ## Components
 A component is a subfolder which contains at least an urls.py and an views.py
 When this folder also contains a templates directory, it will be automatically added to the jinja2 search path for html templates

 ## Travis-CI